cslucano/CalendarBundle/Resources/doc/index.md

 * An admin (ROLE_ADMIN) has full access.
 * Each authenticated user can create calendars and events.
 * Each authenticated user can view, edit and delete their own calendar and events.
-* All guests can see all public calendars.

 ## GCal Sources